vanessamarinho/subgraph-frequencies/README.md

 ## Usage

-Calculate the frequencies of all directed subgraphs from the network in the input file:
+Calculate the frequencies of all directed subgraphs from the directed network in the input file:

 ```
 python get_frequencies.py -a input.paj output.csv